ehaleva/RIQ/README.md

 └── third_party
 ```
 The main script is evaluate_quantization.sh which spawns the relevant quantization and evaluation
-In the models folder stores the onnx models which are automatically downloaded during the evaluation
+The models folder stores the onnx models which are automatically downloaded during the evaluation
 Logs are saved within the logs folder
-In the case of YOLO and BERT, additional code is cloned into the third_party folder
+In the case of YOLO, additional code is cloned into the third_party folder
 The quantization algorithm itself is implemented in utils/quantize.py and a supllemental ANS mechanism in utils/ans.py further compresses the quantized model to measure the size of the fully compressed model.

 # Dataset